 Government Records Custodian

-The Custodian shall make the initial determination of whether access should be granted or denied.
-The responsibility of the Custodian to grant or deny access shall include making the initial determination whether:
+The Records Custodian shall make the initial determination of whether access to a government record(s) should be granted or denied.
+Factors considered in rendering the initial determination include, but are not limited to, whether:

 A. The information requested is exempt from public access or excluded from the definition of government record;